vveisard/blue-ball/WORK.md

 ## IMPLEMENTATION

-- I should consider collision test to solve my "edge" problem: project point with the final position of the character's translation, in order to find the point which was left
+- I should consider collision test to solve my "edge" problem: project point with the final position of the character's translation, in order to find the point which was left?
+  This may require "edge detection"

+---

+# FIX fix global input direction

+## DESIGN

+somehow the input has a vertical (Y) component.
+Should I perform a projection step?
+I shouldn't _have to_...

+---

+# STORY as a user, I want to parameterize smooth_time using transition parameters

+`PlayerCameraTransitionCameraStateParemters`

+---